 Tip #2: Gather an Unshakable Self-Confidence

-You’re going to hear a lot of “hoot” about community college be easier than university, that community college is a bad decision or for perhaps that community college is just the 13th grade.
+You're going to hear a lot of "hoot" about community college being easier than university, that community college is a bad decision, or perhaps that community college is just the 13th grade.

-It’s up to you to block all of those distractions and negative energy out of your mind and focus on the fact that you have a mission to fulfill to transfer to Ivy League, tier 1 or anywhere else.
+The truth is, it might easy to simply get through community college, but there's a huge difference between getting through it, and kicking its butt so hard that you end up the next year as a student at an Ivy League or other top university.
+It's up to you to block all of the distractions and negative energy out of your mind and focus on the fact that you have a mission to fulfill to transfer to Ivy League, tier 1 or anywhere else.

 And that you will succeed in your mission as a community college transfer student, transfer to a great university, and succeed as a community college transfer at your new university.